 The first part of the hike follows a flat trail by the river.
 We’ll hike for about 40 minutes to reach one of the river crossings, where we’ll stop for a break.

-After we’ve finished picnicking and playing we’ll get on to the trails on the north side of the river and follow the park trail up to the ‘Heavenly Lake’, a farm reservoir on ‘Dragon Cloud’ Mountain.
+We’ll then get on to the trails on the north side of the river and follow the park trail up to the ‘Heavenly Lake’, a farm reservoir on ‘Dragon Cloud’ Mountain.
 The trail up to the top is steep in places, but with a bit of effort we’ll get up to the top to enjoy the views of the river canyon and surrounding cliffs.
 (We’ll also offer the option to skip the climb and return along the flat trail by the river.)

 NOTE: the cliffs are fenced off, nonetheless children should be kept away from the cliffs.